 - Burning calories instead of storing them as body fat

-- It helps keep blood sugar levels more balanced and in a normal, healthy range.
-This is especially important for children who have diabetes or are at risk for diabetes.
+- Maintaining blood sugar levels (this is vital for children who have or are at risk for diabetes)

-- It can boost self-esteem by helping children feel more confident about their bodies and appearance.
+- Boosting self-esteem by helping children feel confident about their bodies and appearance

 - Push-ups, pull-ups, and sit-ups